avocado-framework/avocado/docs/source/ContributionGuide.rst

 For people who don't like the github development model, there is the option of sending the patches to the Mailing List, following a workflow more traditional in Open Source development communities.
 The patches will be reviewed in the Mailing List, should you opt for that.

-As soon as we have a mailing list functional, just send patches to the list, and we'll have a sub-maintainer that will collect the patches, integrate them on a branch, and then those patches will be submitted as a github Pull Request.
+Then a maintainer will collect the patches, integrate them on a branch, and then those patches will be submitted as a github Pull Request.
 This process tries to ensure that every contributed patch goes through the CI jobs before it is considered good for inclusion.